TACC-Cloud/hazmapper/README.md

 ### Code scaffolding

 Run `ng generate component components/component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Kubernetes (Production/Staging environments)

-Information on Kubernetes configuration for production and staging environments can be found in the [kube/README.md](kube/README.md) including information on kube commands and Jenkins deployment workflows.